 Under improper environmental conditions the following sole lesions can develop:

 Figure 2.
-Insufficient wear: the grooves may become too deep and form pockets, which are an easy entrance site for dirt and microbes, that can lead to a sole abscess.
+Insufficient wear: the grooves may become too deep and form pockets, which are an easy entrance site for stones, dirt and microbes and can lead to a sole abscess.

 Figure 3.
 Crack/tear

 Figure 4.
 Sole fistula/ulcer/abscess

 Figure 5.
 Sole detachment (partial or complete)

 Result from primary infection (cowpox and Foot-and-mouth disease)